VillaHsu/VillaHsu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 Interests:
-- biomedical microscopy and magnetic resonance imaging (MRI)
+- biomedical microscopy and MRI
-- deep learning for image segmentation
+- Deep learning
-- confocal microscopy imaging and biomedical data collection
+- Confocal microscopy imaging and biomedical data collection

 # Education to show in About widget
 education: